titpetric/books/12fa-docker-golang/README.md

-# The 12 Factors of Go
+# The 12 Factors of Docker & Go

 This is a general roadmap what to cover within the book.
 It lists external projects and references for the type of software which can be used to